Stronger Evidence for a Stronger DC

 Why is this issue important in DC?

-Safety techs serve as vigilant eyes on the street.
-They guide students and other pedestrians and report unsafe driver behavior.
-These reports inform traffic calming efforts and longer-term safety planning.
-They also identify hazardous street conditions and promote helmet and seatbelt use.
+Safety techs guide students and other pedestrians and promote safety.
+They also report unsafe driver behavior and hazardous street conditions to inform traffic calming efforts and longer-term safety planning.
 DDOT prioritizes high-risk intersections near schools for safety-tech coverage.
-DDOT examines intersection crash history, pedestrian volumes, and equity considerations like whether a neighborhood has been historically underserved or experienced disinvestment.
-When staffing gaps occur, critical crossings can go unprotected.
-This puts children at greater risk.
-In the DC metro area, that risk is growing.
-In fact, pedestrians account for over one-third of all traffic fatalities in DC.1
+Intersection crash history, pedestrian volumes, and equity considerations, like whether a neighborhood has been historically underserved or experienced disinvestment, inform where safety techs work.
+When staffing gaps occur, critical crossings can go unprotected and pedestrians, who already account for over one-third of traffic fatalities in DC, are at greater risk.1

 What are we doing?

-The students are exploring the day-to-day experience of safety techs.
-They are working in three teams to observe safety techs at their posts in different wards.
-They are also interviewing DDOT staff and mapping their insights.
-In November, they led workshops with safety techs, community members, and school representatives.
-These workshops explored the safety tech job experience and examined school zone dynamics.
+The students have observed safety techs at their posts in different wards, interviewed DDOT staff, and mapped their insights.
+They also led workshops with safety techs, community members, and school representatives to further explore the safety tech job experience and school zone dynamics.

 What have we learned?

-Each Corcoran student group synthesized insights from the fall semester and developed a set of design strategy recommendations.
+The students synthesized insights from their research and developed a set of design strategy recommendations.
 These recommendations outline a path for addressing safety tech retention (check out their presentations).
+DDOT selected proposals to prototype and test.
+Additional findings are expected in 2026.

 What comes next?

-The DDOT leadership team will review all student proposals and will select one to move into prototyping and testing in Spring 2026.
-This project complements other DDOT efforts to improve safety tech retention and attendance.
-These include a buddy system for new hires, a one-day onboarding event to speed up hiring, and summer training sessions that give safety techs extra paid hours while school is out.
-Managers also work with other agencies to find extra work opportunities.
+Solutions developed through this research will complement other efforts to improve safety tech recruitment, retention and attendance.
+DDOT is also implementing a buddy system for new hires, a one-day onboarding event to speed up hiring, and opportunities that give safety techs extra paid hours while school is out.

 What happened behind the scenes?